cloud-gov/cg-site/_kbarticles/2024-12-10-using-opensearch-dashboards.md

 ---
 layout: post
-title: "Understanding Opensearch Dashboards, logging and how to visualize your application logs"
+title: "Understanding OpenSearch Dashboards, logging and how to visualize your application logs"
 date: December 10, 2024
 excerpt: This article briefly explains what opensearch dashboards does, what types of logs are available in Dashboards, creating dashboards, and how to create log visualizations in Dashboards.
 redirect_from: